JZacharie/itop-mcp/README.md

 Once connected, you can ask your AI assistant to perform operations like:

+**Basic Operations:**
 - "List all open user requests in iTop"
 - "Create a new incident ticket for server downtime"
 - "Find all CIs related to the mail server"
 - "Update the priority of ticket #123 to high"
 - "Resolve ticket #456 with resolution details"

+**Enhanced Queries:**
+- "Get the latest 5 tickets created today"
+- "Show me all tickets assigned to John Smith"
+- "Find all tickets reported by Jane Doe"
+- "Get detailed information for ticket R-000123"
+- "List organizations containing 'Tech' in their name"

+**Smart Ticket Creation:**
+- "Create a new user request for printer issues reported by John from IT Department"

 ## iTop Class Examples